 Your Dentist in Kernersville Treats TMJ & Bruxism

 Jaw pain can range from mild and fleeting to chronic, intense, and disruptive discomfort that gets in the way of eating and speaking.
 Persistent jaw pain may be caused by TMD, or temporomandibular dysfunction, and its associated condition nighttime teeth grinding (bruxism).
-Dr. Veronica S. Walker, your dentist in Kernersville, treats both of these painful problems -- keep reading to find out how.
+Dr. Zack Walker, your dentist in Kernersville, treats both of these painful problems -- keep reading to find out how.

 What Is TMJ/TMD?

 The TMJ (temporomandibular joint) is at the base of your jaw and below your ear.
 It is a network of bones, ligaments, and nerves that helps your jaw open, close, and move from side to side.
 Normally, the joint can move without issue -- but when something is off with its alignment, you will likely feel it.
 TMD (which is often simply called “TMJ”) is the dysfunction of this jaw joint, either due to an injury, stress, misaligned teeth, or another factor.

 Some of the most common warning signs of TMD include:

 - Chronic jaw pain